Lou Grant: WJM-TV

 Lou's marriage began to slide as he and Edie both adjusted to life after parenthood.
 They briefly separated for the first time almost immediately after their youngest daughter got married and left the house.
 Though they reconciled on this occasion, they would occasionally re-separate and seek marriage counseling over the next two years.
 In about 1973 he and Edie divorced, after which Edie promptly remarried.
 Lou, who had been consistently portrayed as a devoted husband, tentatively began to date again.
 He went out with a woman named Charlene (Sheree North; Janis Paige in "Menage-a-Lou" of Season 6) in particularly Season 5; Mary's best friend Rhoda Morgenstern in Season 4; Mary's next-door neighbor, Paula Kovacks (Penny Marshall) in Season 6; Mary's Aunt Flo (Eileen Heckart) in Seasons 6 and 7; and even with Mary herself in the penultimate episode.
-He and Sue Ann Nivens almost had a relationship as well.
+He and Sue Ann Nivens had a drunken one-night-stand.

 Professionally, his career with WJM-TV ended in the final episode.
 Lou, along with Mary, Murray, and Sue Ann Nivens, was fired due to low ratings.
 Lou's sometime-nemesis, the vacuous Ted Baxter—the real cause for the ratings slide—was retained.

 Los Angeles Tribune

-Soon thereafter, he wrote to his former co-worker, Charlie Hume (Mason Adams), inquiring about the possibility of work; when Hume confirmed that he knew of a position for him, Grant relocated to Los Angeles, to work with him at the fictitious Los Angeles Tribune, as the paper's City Editor, returning him to newspaper work.
-His subordinates at that time included staff reporters Joe Rossi (Robert Walden); Billie Newman (Linda Kelsey); her predecessor, Carla Mardigian (Rebecca Balding); and photographer Dennis "Animal" Price (Daryl Anderson).
+Lou Grant, a spin-off drama from the comedy show Mary Tyler Moore, opens with Grant relocating to Los Angeles, to work with as City Editor with an old buddy, Charley Hume, who is managing editor of the fictitious Los Angeles Tribune, His subordinates at that time included staff reporters Joe Rossi (Robert Walden); Billie Newman (Linda Kelsey); her predecessor, Carla Mardigian (Rebecca Balding); and photographer Dennis "Animal" Price (Daryl Anderson).
 His assistant city editor was Art Donovan (Jack Bannon).
 Charlie Hume was now his boss, who ultimately reported to publisher Margaret Jones Pynchon (Nancy Marchand).
 They, like those back at WJM, became his family.
 In the last episode of season one it is revealed that he has just turned 50, a continuity error from The Mary Tyler Moore Show; he would have turned 53 in 1978.
+There is one character on Lou Grant, reporter Rosenthal, who is mentioned frequently but never seen.
+Lou Grant was cancelled after the star, Ed Asner, publicly protested U.S. interventions into the politics of Latin American countries.